janet-lang/janet/doc/bytecode.md

 All functions in dst are closures; they combine some bytecode instructions with 0 or more environments.
-In the C source, a closure (hereby the same as a function) is represented by the type `DstFunc *`.
+In the C source, a closure (hereby the same as a function) is represented by the type `DstFunction *`.
 The bytecode instruction part of the function is represented by `DstFuncDef *`, and a function environment is represented with `DstFuncEnv *`.